 💁🏻♀️ Bipolar Disorder

 A clinical psychologist is an individual who had completed his or her degree in Psychology followed by a postgraduate study in Clinical Psychology.
-There are no licensing board in Malaysia for clinical psychologists at the moment.
-As such, clinical psychologists are registered under Malaysian Society of Clinical Psychology (MSCP).
+As the Allied Health Act 2016 is not fully functioning at the moment, clinical psychologists are registered under Malaysian Society of Clinical Psychology (MSCP).
 Clinical psychologists perform psychotherapies, mostly grounded by evidence-based therapies such as but not limited to Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT) and so on.
 Clinical psychologists run diagnosis and assessments but do not prescribe medication.
 However, as there is no licensure board in Malaysia at the moment, there are individuals who claimed to be clinical psychologists but prescribe oral substance.
 As such, please be advised to request for the psychologist’s proof / documentation of membership / credentials if there is doubt of his or her credibility.

 Successfully overcoming one challenge does not mean the same for every single challenge faced in life.
 There might be times when some form of support is needed.
 By engaging in a session, you are taking responsibility by accepting where you are in life and making commitment to change the situation.

 It differs between individuals and range of issues as some might take longer time and some might be shorter.
 In general, counselling / psychotherapy might take about 4 to 8 sessions; however it might be longer depending on the nature of issues and resources.